|

 respect to their new locations under x:\destination.
 Furthermore symbolic links, which are in the

-Destination, but are not anymore in Source, are deleted from the Destination
+Destination, but have no longer a target in the Source, are deleted from the Destination.

 See also the note on quotes.